 “These approaches play a frontline role in contextualizing health care, shaping health policy and communication, resource allocation, dismantling racism and health disparities, caring for vulnerable communities, understanding the experience of illness and suffering, providing a source of comfort, interpreting and making meaning from crisis, engaging with uncertainty, and envisioning alternatives,” says Lakshmi Krishnan, MD, PhD, assistant professor of medicine at Georgetown’s School of Medicine and co-leader of the Mellon Foundation grant.
-Krishnan also is founding director of Georgetown’s Georgetown Medical Humanities Initiative and directs the Medical Humanities, Culture, and Society minor program in the College of Arts & Sciences.
+Krishnan also is founding director of the Georgetown Medical Humanities Initiative and directs the Medical Humanities, Culture, and Society minor program in the College of Arts & Sciences.

 “Health practitioners can only treat ‘the whole person’ when they are able to recognize and value humanity in its many facets, and there is enormous potential to improve outcomes by taking this broader view of health,” she adds.